 The sinuses are hollow cavities in the skull that all connect or drain to the nose.
 There are four cavities on each side: Maxillary (the largest, found in the cheekbones), Frontal (forehead, close to eyebrows), Ethmoid (at the bridge of the nose), and Sphenoid (in bones behind the nasal cavity).
 All of these cavities are lined with a soft, pink tissue called mucosa and they are normally empty except for a thin layer of mucus.
 When one suffers from sinusitis or rhinitis, it is an inflammation of the mucosa and increased production of mucus caused by an environmental irritant or virus.

-Mucous is a protective substance created in the sinus cavities and in Traditional Chinese Medicine this is considered phlegm, which is a dysfunction of our Body Fluids (one of the three key substances in our bodies: Qi, Blood, and Body Fluids).
+Mucus is a protective substance created in the sinus cavities and in Traditional Chinese Medicine this is considered phlegm, which is a dysfunction of our Body Fluids (one of the three key substances in our bodies: Qi, Blood, and Body Fluids).
 When diagnosing mucus or phlegm, a practitioner often asks what the colour and consistency is.
 Clear, thin phlegm is considered cold, yellow or brownish, thicker phlegm is considered heat, and thick greenish phlegm is often considered viral.
 Knowing this, an acupuncturist is then able to start formulating their treatment plan.

 Several other acupuncture meridians are key players in your sinus health.
 The Du meridian (also known as the Governing Vessel), starts below your tailbone and runs all the way up the centre of your spine, neck, skull and ends just above your top lip, this means that it flows straight between both sides of all the sinus cavities.
 Therefore, this channel must also be taken into consideration for treatments.
-A strong empirical sinus point is located slightly back from the hairline and used to treat a wide range of sinus issues.
+A strong empirical sinus point is located slightly into from the hairline from the forehead and used to treat a wide range of sinus issues.
 The Spleen meridian must also be examined as this is the organ that is responsible for transforming and transporting fluids and food, therefore, if the Spleen Qi is weakened, then this process is impaired and phlegm can accumulate.
 Acupuncture and herbs help to improve weakened Qi and to restore an organ or system back to proper working order.

 Instead of suffering through sinus pain, itchiness, and discomfort this year, book in to see your favorite acupuncturist to alleviate these annoyances, boost your immune system, and regulate your digestion to allow you to enjoy each breath.